VectorChat/chunking_subnet/docs/evaluation.md

 ## Evaluating

-When scoring, a random-sample of 3-sentence segments are taken from the response and then embedded.
-The dot product of every possible pair of these embeddings is then compared.
-If the embeddings originated from the same chunk, it is added to the final score, whereas if the embeddings originated from different chunks, it is subtracted from the final score.

 After passing the fail states, the validator parses through each chunk, creating 'small chunks' of 3 sentences or fewer.

 ```python